Asphodeline lutea, King's Spear, Yellow asphodel, Jacob's rod, עיריוני צהוב

 Derivation of the botanical name:

-Asphodeline, Latin asphodelus, Greek ἀσϕοδελίνη asphodelos, of unknown origin.
+Asphodeline, Latin asphodelus, referring to Greek ἀσϕοδελίνη asphodelos, of unknown origin.
 Asphodeline lutea was sacred to Persephone and associated with the fields of the dead.

 lutea, golden, saffron, orange-yellow.